If you are unsure about installing solar panels read our article for more information.

 If you choose to install solar thermal in your home, you could be eligible to receive payments from the government through the RHI scheme.
 It is important to note that the scheme is only for solar thermal and not solar PV.
 Below are some key parts of the scheme:

-To aid with the upfront cost of installing a heat pump The Department for Business, Energy & Industrial Strategy have introduced the 'Assignment of Rights'.
+To aid with the upfront cost of installing solar panels, The Department for Business, Energy & Industrial Strategy have introduced the 'Assignment of Rights'.
 This works by an investor footing the upfront cost and the subsequent RHI payments going to the investor rather than the owner.
-It is possible to use this and the Green Homes Grant to cover a large chunk of the upfront cost, however, you won’t receive much if any at all of the RHI payments.

 Solar thermal must be designed and installed only to provide heating for domestic hot water.
 Space heating and heating a swimming pool will not be eligible.